Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Flesh
 Require Cannibalism?
 Maybe not
 ##		C	Drug Warrior
+###			C	Feature: Werewolf Transformation compatibility
+Not a bug, sorry
 ###			C	Feature: Apply multiple effects at once
 This will be a little harder than expected.
 Try a prefix to GoalBattle.Process, but still use the vanilla flags to prevent redundancy.